-Practices in regions across the UK have received batches of face masks with a 2016 expiry date hidden by a ‘2021’ or ‘2026’ sticker.
+Practices in regions across the UK have received batches of expired face masks with a 2016 best before date hidden by a ‘2021’ or ‘2026’ sticker.

 Janet Gower, an advanced nurse practitioner at a surgery in Cambridgeshire, told Nursing in Practice she was ‘furious’ after she found a ‘2026’ sticker concealing ‘2016’.